-Garlic pre-sale begins next week, July 13th, 2022 and it might have some of you wondering what kind of garlic to grow.
+As Garlic harvest season begins it might have some of you wondering what kind of garlic to grow.
 The beauty of growing your own garlic is that you can pick and choose the variety that is right for your cooking needs.
-We have a diverse offering here at Siskiyou Seeds which means there is something for everyone.
+We have a diverse offering of Garlic varieties here at Siskiyou Seeds which means there is something for everyone.

 When you grow your own garlic you can be sure that it is grown free from pesticides.

 Most grocery stores sell a generic looking softneck garlic which has a longer shelf life and unless it is marked organic it is grown with a lot of pesticides.

 There are two main subcategories of garlic: softnecks and hardnecks.
 Hardneck garlic was selected from wild garlic strains and sends up a hard “flower” stalk known as a scape just before the bulb is ready to harvest.
 Softneck garlics were selected from the hardneck varieties and they do not send up a scape.
 They generally have more cloves per head and longer storage life but can be harder to peel.

 If you are looking for excitement, color and variety of flavor I would recommend growing hardneck garlic.
 One of my favorite hardnecks to grow is Basque garlic.
 Originating as the name insinuates in Northern Spain it is a “turban” variety that is adaptable to many climates and finishes on the early side here in Oregon.
 Basque garlic is quite beautiful with dark purple stripes.
 It has a smooth mild oily flavor and is excellent eaten fresh in salad dressings, pesto or pickled.
 When Basque is freshly harvested the clove pops right out of the skin making it so easy to use.